Skip to main content

 My career path is

 My career path was anything but linear.
 I completed a degree in chemical engineering and worked in automation and controls for a few years.
-However, I realized that I wasn’t interested in the chemical industry, and I would much rather work on solving software problems.
+However, I realized that I wasn’t interested in the chemical industry.
+I felt I would much rather work on solving software problems.
 I was also attracted by the flexibility of software development.
-I liked that it gave me the ability to work remotely and switch between industries, because let’s face it, there is no industry left that has in some or other way been affected by automation and computerization.
+I liked that it gave me the ability to work remotely and switch between industries.
+Let’s face it, there is no industry left that has in some or other way been affected by automation and computerization.
 In that way writing software is recession-proof.
 At the end of my twenties, I did a full pivot.
-I went back to school and started from scratch, back in a junior role, but enroute to my dream profession.
+I went back to school and started from scratch.
+I started in a junior role, but was enroute to my dream profession.
 Never be scared to follow your dream, at any age.

 I am motivated by